Cîteaux Abbey

 Cîteaux Abbey (Abbaye de Cîteaux [abe.i d(ə) sito]) is a Catholic abbey located in Saint-Nicolas-lès-Cîteaux, south of Dijon, France.
-It is notable for being the original house of the Cistercian order.
+It is notable for being the original house of the Order of Cistercians.
 Today, it belongs to the Trappists (also called the Cistercians of the Strict Observance).

-The abbey has about 35 members.
-The monks produce a cheese branded under the abbey's name, as well as caramels and honey-based candies.
+The abbey has about 35 monks.
+The community produces a cheese branded under the abbey's name, as well as caramels and honey-based candies.